api-haus/voxelMeshFramework/docs/meshing_concurrency_considerations.md

 - Stamps update each affected mesh’s fence individually; no cross‑entity pre‑merge in the current plan.
 - Systems generally do not assign `state.Dependency`; call `ScheduleBatchedJobs()`.
 Assign dependencies only when recording ECB from jobs.
 - Ordering: Writers `[UpdateBefore]` readers; readers tolerate `NeedsRemesh` arriving early via fence chaining.

+Implementation status
+- Fence registry lives in `VoxelJobFenceRegistry` with lifecycle handled by `VoxelJobFenceRegistrySystem` (Default + Editor worlds).
+Use `Tail/Update/CompleteAndReset/TryComplete` as shown above.

 ### System Groups, Dependencies, and ECB Playback
 - `state.Dependency` represents a system’s incoming deps and any jobs scheduled within it.
 You only need to assign it if: